• Home

 Age is not a qualifying factor.
 You may be any age and be approved for VA Homemaker and Health Aide Care if your condition warrants the services.
 Many geriatric veterans require such services.
 Additionally disabled veterans of any age may need such assistance.

-The Evaluation Process for VA Homemaker and Health Aide Care Involves Both The Caregiver And The Veteran
+The Evaluation Process for VA Homemaker and Health Aide Care Involves Both The Caregiver and the Veteran

 There are self-assessment tools for both caregivers and veterans.
 The caregiver tool is a way to measure the current stress levels associated with providing care to the veteran.
 The veteran’s self-assessment is to determine the level of need for daily care.